 Chronic sinusitis is most commonly treated with antibiotics, aspirin, decongestants, nasal sprays and saline (saltwater) rinses.
 Treating underlying nasal allergies, if they exist, is also helpful.

-Surgery is reserved for those patients who have persistent symptoms despite aggressive medical treatment over a period of at least three months but in most cases over longer periods.
-A radiographic exam, usually a CT scan, that shows chronic blockage is a key study to determine surgical intervention.
+Surgery is reserved for those patients who have persistent symptoms despite aggressive medical treatment over a period of at least three months but, in most cases, over longer periods.
+A radiographic exam, usually a CT scan, that shows chronic blockage is a key study to determine whether surgical intervention is necessary.

 How has sinus surgery evolved?

-The old days of packing the nose with gauze are gone and dissolvable gels are the mainstay following sinus surgery.
-They are comfortable and do not block the nose.
-Balloon dilation procedures like blood vessel angioplasties with a balloon (balloon sinuplasty) are very common now and can even be done in an office setting.
+The old days of packing the nose with gauze are gone, and dissolvable gels are now used following sinus surgery.
+The gels are comfortable and do not block the nose.
+Dilation procedures, such as blood vessel angioplasties, with a balloon, known as balloon sinuplasty, are now very common and can even be performed in an office setting.

 Sinus surgery is essentially opening preexisting natural drainage pathways so the sinuses can drain normally into the nose and prevent a buildup of infection in the sinus cavities.
-Most surgeries are done under anesthesia in an outpatient surgery setting.
+Surgeries are often done under anesthesia in an outpatient surgery setting.
 Most patients go home about an hour after their procedure, which will typically last one to two hours.
 Full recovery usually takes a few weeks.

-What, if any, are the risks and complications associated with sinus surgery?
+What are possible risks associated with sinus surgery?

 Dr. Jackson adds that no surgery can 100% guarantee a “cure” of any disease.
 Infections can occur despite surgical intervention.
 However, surgery usually reduces the frequency and severity of sinus infections.